Operation Save Jake

 Not long after that, the stories started coming out about his first litter.
 One puppy from his first litter had attacked a person so badly that she was still on morphine a year later.
 This first puppy shouldn’t really have done that as he was with an experienced trainer, however I did hear that he encouraged that puppy to become human aggressive.

 The other puppy had run across a field to attack another dog.
 Now, in this case I do believe the owner was at fault.
 She was insistent on raising her Malinois puppy with positive only methods and the trainers she worked with understood Border Collies, not Malinois.
 Not only that, but one of her other dogs had previously done exactly the same to one of my dogs.
-Which points to the owner, not the dog.
+Which points to the owner’s lack of skills, not the dog.

 Anyway, due to chasing titles with my own dog at the time, Delta, I moved up to Auckland and lived at the same property where Jakey was, along with Delta’s Brother, as well as a dog from one of the Eiramwood litters.
 Anyway, Jakey wasn’t doing much and no one was working him so I volunteered to do some training with him.

-Jakey never progressed in IPO passed his BH because he didn’t have any real aggression.
+Jakey never progressed in IPO passed his BH because he didn’t have any “real aggression” – which is what his owner really wanted.
 It was all prey drive.
 The conversation went something like “to get Delta out of prey drive and into aggression, the decoy whipped her feet to make her angry.
 The reply came “do you think we didn’t try that?
-We whipped his feet till he bled!
+We whipped his feet till he bled!”

 Yes, that’s right.
 Jakey wouldn’t get angry, no matter what abuse he got.